jcalifornia/vek/README.md

 not overlap other argument slices.
 The return value is the destination slice resized to the length of the result.

+## Notes

+For maximum performance, most functions in this library were compiled from C++ using `-ffast-math` optimizations.
+This trades strict IEEE 754 floating-point compliance for speed, but assumes the floating point inputs are never `NaN` or `Inf`.

+The behavior of these functions is undefined if you do generate `NaN` or `Inf` values.
+Furthermore, there can be minor differences in precision compared to standard Go math as a result of these optimizations.

 ## Benchmarks

 Comparison of SIMD accelerated functions to the pure Go fallback version for different size slices.